mochi-hpc-experiments/colza-experiments/cori/resizing/README.md

 $ sbatch elastic-resizing.sbatch
 ```

-While this was not evaluated our paper, you can also add processes
+While this was not evaluated in our paper, you can also add processes
 X by X (instead of 1 by 1) by calling these scripts as follows.

 ```